thibault-gilg/angular-rick-morty-app/README.md

 # RickMortyApp

-Rick and Morty characters Web application
+Rick and Morty Web application:
+- Display all characters
+- Filter by status and gender
+- Display character details when character clicked

-# Install Node Modules before starting the project
+## Install Node Modules before starting the project

 Run `npm install` in terminal of project directory